royshil/obs-localvocal/README.md

 #### Ubuntu

-For successfully building on Ubuntu, first clone the repo, then from the repo directory:
+For successfully building on Ubuntu, first clone the repo, set the `ACCELERATION` environment variable to one of `generic`, `nvidia`, or `amd` then from the repo directory:
 ```sh
 $ sudo apt install -y libssl-dev
 $ ./.github/scripts/build-linux